Nonparametric estimation of multivariate convex-transformed densities: Main results

 \subsection{Conjectures concerning uniqueness of MLEs}

-There exist counterexamples to uniqueness for nonconvex transformations $h$ which satisfy assumptions~\ref{aD-integr-zero} - \ref{aD-diff}.
-They suggest that uniqueness of the MLE does not depend on the tail behavior of the transformation $h$ but rather on the local properties of $h$ in neighborhoods of the optimal values $\hat g_{n}(X_{i})$.
+There exist counterexamples to uniqueness for nonconvex transformations $h$ which satisfy assumptions \hyperlink{aD-integr-zero}{(D.1)}--\hyperlink{aD-diff}{(D.4)}.
+They suggest that uniqueness of the MLE does not depend on the tail behavior of the transformation $h$, but rather on the local properties of $h$ in neighborhoods of the optimal values $\hat g_{n}(X_{i})$.
 We conjecture that uniqueness holds for all monotone models if $h$ is convex and $h/|h'|$ is nondecreasing convex.
-Further work on the uniqueness issues is needed.
+Further work on these uniqueness issues is needed.